 - A bowl of fresh lemons will add fragrance and colour to a room for days.

 - Alkalize your body with Lemon Water Beverage (AKA Sugar-free Lemon Aid) Is Good For You.

 - To reduce your sodium intake, squeeze fresh lemon on salads, steamed vegetables, soups, and stews.

 - Roll a lemon on the counter a few times before squeezing it to maximize the amount of juice.

 - Lemon juice can be stored for later use by putting freshly squeezed lemon juice in ice cube trays until frozen, then store them in containers in the freezer.

 - Dried lemon zest should be stored in a cool and dry place in an airtight glass container.

-- The zest of fresh lemon is a wonderful to recipes in cakes, cookies and in vegetables.
+- The zest of fresh lemon is a wonderful addition to recipes in cakes, cookies, and vegetables.

 Try a Dr. Oz Lemon Facial Cleanser – You probably have the ingredients for this natural anti-aging cleanser in your fridge right now.
 Try this lemon facial cleanser.